ImYuugen/fern/README.md

 A native discord client aimed to be fast, responsive and extensible. *(knocking on wood)* Very WIP, you can risk getting banned if you try to use it.

+### Why ?
+I'm mostly making this out of curiosity...
+Also because I think electron-based webapps are spawns of the devil and should be replaced

+As for the name, the rendering library is called Xilem, so I just chose a vascular plant's name

+### How ?
+First and foremost, wrappers need to be created around Discord's API, a lot of it is not officially documented, some digging is needed.
+After those are done, create UI elements and link them to the wrapper.

+In the future, add wrappers around the app so that scripts and whatnot can expand its behaviour.

 **Features & TODOs**
 ✨ = UI Done
 - [ ] Login